 Things to Keep in Mind when Using Service Accounts

 - If the email address associated with a service account is edited or added to another company’s directory, the service account will cease to function entirely.

 - Because service accounts use only a Client ID and Client Secret to authenticate (with no authorization code or refresh token) the Client Secret is only displayed to the creating user one time, and needs to be securely stored before proceeding.
-If the Client Secret is lost, a Procore user with administrator permissions will need to generate a new Client Secret, which will reset the service account’s permissions and revoke any existing access tokens.
+If the Client Secret is lost, a Procore user with administrator permissions will need to generate a new Client Secret, which will reset the permissions for the service account and revoke any existing access tokens.

 Additional API Security Considerations

 Here is a list of additional resources to help you learn more about OAuth 2.0 and Procore API Security.